- What is it?

 New therapies

 Radiofrequency.
-It is performed using a catheter that is inserted inside the distorted vein and generates intense heat (between 80 and 100ºC) for very few seconds.
-This induces the coagulation and subsequent healing of the vein.
+It is performed using a catheter that is inserted into the dysfunctional vein and generates intense heat (120°C) for twenty seconds.
+This induces coagulation and subsequent scarring of the vein, effectively closing the dysfunctional point.

 Endovenous Laser.
-Its function is similar to radiofrequency, and in this case it uses the energy from a fibre laser to coagulate the non-functioning vein.
+Its function is similar to that of radiofrequency, but in this case, it uses the energy from a laser fiber to coagulate the non-functioning vein, using heat as the source to close the vein.

 Foam sclerotherapy.
 It induces the coagulation of the vein by means of the use of a chemical product (sclerosing agent).
 The mixture of the product with a gas (normally room air) generates a foam, which on having more volume than the sclerosing fluid, acts more homogeneously and extensively.